rusthon/Rusthon/README.rst

 overloading, function and class decorators, generator functions, HTML DOM, and easily integrates with JavaScript and external JavaScript libraries.
 The generated code works in the Browser and in NodeJS.
-Note: the Dart and CoffeeScript backends are still very experimental.
+Note: the Dart, CoffeeScript and Lua backends are still very experimental.

 Speed
 ---------------